azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

 * Deploy the Log Analytics agent to the Azure Arc virtual machines
 * Deploy the Dependency agent to the Azure Arc virtual machines
-* Inherit Tags from the Resource Group (or Subscription) to the Azure Arc virtual machines
+* Inherit the two tags from the Resource Group to the Azure Arc virtual machines
+* Use remediation tasks to make the two VMs fully compliant
 * (optional) Deploy a custom script to the Azure Arc virtual machines

 ## Success criteria